Only because of lack of experience. Never because we are careless or unwilling to learn.

 1. Waist straps too loose

-Buckle it up, pull the straps tight!
-The waist should feel like a yummy hug, carrier shouldn't budge easily, let alone rotate around your waist.
-Make sure the panel is also placed center.
+Buckle it up, pull the straps tight and snug.
+The waist should feel like a yummy hug, the carrier shouldn't budge easily or rotate, let alone rotate around your waist.
+Make sure the panel is also placed centre.
 Check in the mirror if you aren't sure.

 Wearing the waist straps snugly will do you much better in terms of comfort and posture.